fmuia/Llama-FineTuning/README.md

 - **Datasets/**: A folder that includes the datasets prepared for the model training.
 It is the output from `DatasetCreation.ipynb`.

-- **Files/**: This folder holds the original papers and supporting documents that form the

-### Detailed Description of Components

-- **DatasetCreation.ipynb**: This notebook contains all the code and documentation used to create the dataset from selected papers.
-It includes data extraction, preprocessing, and compilation steps.

-- **Llama-FineTuning.ipynb**: This notebook will be used to fine-tune the Llama model.
-It will contain the training algorithms, evaluation methods, and fine-tuning procedures.

-- **Datasets/**: A folder that includes the datasets prepared for the model training.
-It is the output from `DatasetCreation.ipynb`.

 - **Files/**: This folder holds the original papers and supporting documents that form the basis of the dataset.
 These are the primary sources for data extraction.

 - **aux/**: The auxiliary folder includes additional scripts and functions that support the main notebooks.
 This is to keep utility functions organized and separate from the main codebase.